8 Dreamy Private-Island Hotels in Europe (Yes, They Exist!)

 Monkey Island Estate, England

-YTL Hotels, the same brand behind the renovation of England’s Gainsborough Bath Spa, is at it again, this time breathing new life into a storied, centuries-old retreat on a private island in the River Thames.
-Monkey Island, a stately white-brick estate formerly a haunt for royalty and artists 30 miles west of London, has been reborn for the new age.
-Champalimaud Design was once again tapped for the interior makeover; expect 30 country-chic rooms and suites and a floating spa built inside a moored canal boat.
+YTL Hotels, the same brand behind the renovation of England’s Gainsborough Bath Spa, breathed new life into Monkey Island—a storied, centuries-old estate on a private island in the River Thames that was formerly a haunt for royalty and artists.
+Champalimaud Design was tapped for the interior makeover; expect 30 country-chic rooms and suites and a floating spa built inside a moored canal boat.
 The Brasserie and Monkey Bar are both excellent spots to dine and drink (the latter especially for its cheeky 1730s frescoes depicting monkeys), but foodies will definitely want to make the journey to Bray, a nearby Berkshire village home to multiple Michelin-starred restaurants including Heston Blumenthal’s foodie mecca, The Fat Duck.

 This private-island hotel in the glittering Adriatic Sea, off the coast of medieval Poreč in Istria, was made for whiling away the summer heat.
 All 36 modern rooms come with balconies overlooking the water—where paying guests take to windsurfing, diving, and paddle-boarding—or the grounds, where pétanque and ping pong add a little old-school fun to the mix of seemingly endless options.
 (In addition to five restaurants, several bars, and a pool, there’s a teen’s club, a spa that hosts pilates classes, a salon, and private beaches to spread your towel out on.)
 Interested in exploring off-property?
 Hop on the free shuttle boat to Poreč, or ask the concierge to arrange a free tour of the island and its 14th-century lighthouse.